subedigaurav/binary-image-classifier/README.md

 Add Folders as per the classes inside the dataset directory.
 Then, train the classifier using the file 'classifier.py'

 :thumbsup: Good Luck!
-Have a nice day ahead!
+Have a nice day ahead!  :smiley: